Top 5 Stress Relaxation Techniques

 In the situation of intense anger, agitation or when you are under extreme stress, you will automatically seek for the best stress-relieving activities that calm you down, such as meditation, progressive muscle relaxation, deep breathing, etc.

 When you’re deeply depressed, withdrawn, or under extreme stress than in this situation, you would respond to the best stress-relieving activities that are stimulating as well as boost your nervous system also.
 These activities could be cardio, stretching/polymeric exercises, massage and power yoga.

 3) The Immobilization Response

-Whenever you’re under the acute stress, anxiety or if you’ve just come from trauma or life-threatening accident then, your first response would be to deal with it by arousing your nervous system so, that you can easily employ the stress relieving techniques.
+Whenever you’re under the acute stress, anxiety or if you’ve just come from trauma or life-threatening accident then, your first response would be to deal with it by arousing your nervous system so, that you can easily employ the stress-relieving techniques.
 For this you need to indulge in those activities that engage your entire body such as running, dancing or tai chi, and perform it mindfully, feeling the sensations in your limbs as you move.

 4) Deep Breathing

 Deep breathing is one of the best & powerful techniques which is easy to learn and can be implemented anywhere easily, providing a quick way to keep your stress level under check.
-Deep breathing is also one of the corn stone element/pillars of many relaxation practices and can be best implemented with other relaxing elements like- aromatherapy & music.
+Deep breathing is also one of the corn stone elements/pillars of many relaxation practices and can be best implemented with other relaxing elements like- aromatherapy & music.

 - Sit comfortably with your back straight.
 Put one hand on your chest and the other on your stomach.